rjdurlin42/mariokartrev_2_team_4/Documentation/Images/readme.md

 # Images

-This folder holds images of the project and will be updated over time.
+This folder holds images of the project and its subsystems.